anmarjarjees/java-jdbc-start/README.md

 ![MySQL Java Connector](/repo-img/mysql-connector.png)

 3- Unzip/extract the compressed downloaded folder.
-The only file that we need to attach to our project is "mysql-connector-j-8.0.33.jar".
+The only file that we need to attach to our project is **"mysql-connector-j-8.0.33.jar"**.
 Notice that the version number might change depending on the available version when you download it.

+### NOTE:
+By default this file will be inside the "Download" folder", but you can (should) copy it into the folder "lib" of your project for better and fast accessing.

 # Database Creation:
 For example, run XAMPP to launch the phpMyAdmin or MySQL Workbench to create your database, and one table at least.

-- Create a database "jdbc_test":
+- Create a database named "jdbc_test":
 ```sql
 CREATE DATABASE jdbc_test
 ```

-- Create a table "authors":
+- Create a table named "authors":
 ```sql
 CREATE TABLE authors (
 	author_id INT PRIMARY KEY NOT NULL AUTO_INCREMENT, -- Integer value with auto-increment